d20daggeranddie-cmd/Dagger-Die/README.md

 Single log round option is to use the stencil to transfer the icosahedron outline to a log round and leave the facets blank.

-Players throw knives at the targets based on what they roll on the dice!